Toward Automated Robustness Evaluation of Mathematical Reasoning: Analyses

-Table~\ref{tab:attacker} compares the TFR of different rewriter models, where we employ one open-sourced LLM Qwen2.5-32B-Instruct, alongside a proprietary LLM, GPT-4o-mini.
-Both models demonstrate strong performance as rewriters; however, Qwen2.5-32B-Instruct surpasses GPT-4o-mini by an average of \chen{6.67} points in terms of TFR.
-Given that Qwen2.5-32B-Instruct is open-source and achieves superior performance, we select it as the rewriter model for the main experiments, ensuring both performance and cost-effectiveness.

-\paragraph{Comparison with Robustness Benchmarks}
+\subsection{Comparison with Robustness Benchmarks}

-We compare \mname with two robustness benchmarks on evaluating LLMs as mathematical problem solvers: GSM-PLUS~\cite{li-etal-2024-gsm} and GSM Symbolic~\cite{mirzadeh2024gsm}.
-For the GSM-PLUS, we utilize the identical subset of 300 correctly answered samples for each target model as used in our main experiments in Section~\ref{sec:main_results}.
-Given that GSM-PLUS comprises 8 variants of each original GSM8K question and some of these variants yield answers that differ from those of the original GSM8K questions, we restrict our analysis exclusively to variants that preserve the original answer, for a fair comparison.
+We compare \mname with two robustness benchmarks on evaluating LLMs as mathematical problem solvers: GSM-Plus~\cite{li-etal-2024-gsm} and GSM Symbolic~\cite{mirzadeh2024gsm}.
+For the GSM-Plus, we utilize the identical subset of 300 correctly answered samples for each target model as used in our main experiments in Section~\ref{sec:main_results}.
+Given that GSM-Plus comprises 8 variants of each original GSM8K question and some of these variants yield answers that differ from those of the original GSM8K questions, we restrict our analysis exclusively to variants that preserve the original answer, for a fair comparison.
 For the GSM Symbolic, we filter it to retain samples where rewriting preserved the original GSM8K answer, resulting in a subset of 33 samples from the initial 100.
-We apply \mname on these 33 samples to ensure a fair comparison.
 For these benchmarks, we also consider a sample pass the test if the target LLM correctly answers all the variants.

-As shown in Table~\ref{tab:comparsion}, \mname can more effectively identify robustness issues of LLMs than these two benchmarks, without any human intervention.
-This indicates that \mname can be used as a more scalable and efficient method for evaluating the robustness of LLMs.
+\hyt{As shown in Table~\ref{tab:comparison}, \mname exposes robustness vulnerabilities more effectively than the baselines, crucially achieving this in a fully automated manner without any human intervention.
+This positions \mname as a highly scalable and efficient method for evaluating LLM robustness.
+To ensure a rigorous comparison, we further provide a controlled evaluation with unified generation attempts in Appendix~\ref{sec:appendix_fair_comparison}.}

-\paragraph{Performance of the Verifier} In the proposed \mname, the verifier is implemented by an LLM.
-Given that the performance of the verifier is crucial for the reliability of testing and evaluation, we analyze its performance in detail.
-In our preliminary experiments, we used Qwen2.5-32B-Instruct and GPT-4o-mini as the verifier and annotated their consistency with human evaluations.
-More details are provided in Appendix~\ref{sec:annotation}.
-As shown in Table~\ref{tab:verifier}, Qwen2.5-32B-Instruct achieves a precision of 98.00\%, significantly outperforming GPT-4o-mini, which attains 90.67\%.
-This result indicates that Qwen2.5-32B-Instruct is reliable, exhibiting a low false positive rate and a minimal probability of incorrectly classifying passing tests as failing ones.

-\paragraph{Effect of Rewriting Principles}
+\subsection{Effect of Rewriting Principles}

+Prior works \cite{wang2021adversarial,zhu2023promptbench,li-etal-2024-gsm,zhu2024dynamic} utilize a fixed set of rewriting principles to generate adversarial examples.
+Here, we analyze how \mname performs with and without predefined rewriting principles.